ipSlav/DirtyCLR/README.md

 ![dirtyclr_logo](https://github.com/ipSlav/DirtyCLR/assets/63005335/12f5dca0-9489-4761-9810-12e92bbaec5d)

 An `App Domain Manager Injection` DLL PoC on steroids with a clean Thread Call Stack and no direct WinAPI calls.<br>
-More information about this tool and how it can be used can be found in the [Let Me Manage Your AppDomain](https://ipslav.github.io/2023-12-12-let-me-manage-your-appdomain/) blogpost.
+More information about this tool can be found in the [Let Me Manage Your AppDomain](https://ipslav.github.io/2023-12-12-let-me-manage-your-appdomain/) blogpost.

 ## Usage guide: